Pillar guide · 14 min read

 1. Hear accurately

 Speech-to-text quality sets the ceiling for everything else.
-Accented English, background noise, half-sentences, overlapping speech — the transcription layer has to handle all of it without degrading.
-In 2026, the production-grade choices are Deepgram Nova, AssemblyAI Universal, and OpenAI Whisper at the top tier, with fallback configurations for very noisy environments.
+Accented English, background noise, half-sentences, overlapping speech: the transcription layer has to handle all of it without degrading.
+In 2026, the production-grade choices are Deepgram Nova, AssemblyAI Universal, and OpenAI Whisper at the top tier, with fallback settings for very noisy environments.
 Cutting corners here is the single biggest cause of "this AI does not understand me" complaints.

 2. Sound human enough

 Voice synthesis has to be fast enough to avoid awkward pauses and natural enough to not feel like a robot reading a script.
-The sub-300ms response latency target is the difference between "felt like a real person" and "felt like software."
+A sub-300ms response target is the difference between "felt like a real person" and "felt like software."
 ElevenLabs, OpenAI, Cartesia, and Deepgram Aura all clear that bar for the right use case.
-We tune voice, cadence, and personality to match the business — a dental practice gets a warmer, slower voice; an auto shop gets a more direct one.
+We tune voice, cadence, and personality to match the business.
+A dental practice gets a warmer, slower voice; an auto shop gets a more direct one.

 3. Hold the thread

-The AI must remember what the caller said 30 seconds ago, correctly handle interruptions ("wait, actually make that Tuesday"), and navigate multi-turn dialog without resetting context.
-This is where LLM selection and prompt engineering matter most — Claude Sonnet, GPT-4o, and Gemini 2.5 Pro all work; the difference is in how reliably each one sustains context and resists hallucinating business facts.
-We bias heavily toward Claude for healthcare and professional services because its calibration on "I do not know, let me transfer you" is the closest to production-ready.
+The AI must remember what the caller said 30 seconds ago, handle interruptions ("wait, actually make that Tuesday"), and navigate multi-turn dialog without resetting context.
+This is where model selection and prompt engineering matter most.
+Claude Sonnet, GPT-4o, and Gemini 2.5 Pro all work; the difference is in how reliably each one sustains context and resists making up business facts.
+We lean heavily toward Claude for healthcare and professional services because its calibration on "I do not know, let me transfer you" is the closest to production-ready.

 4. Know when to hand off

-The AI must know — and respect — when to transfer to a human.
+The AI must know, and respect, when to transfer to a human.
 This is not a technical feature; it is a policy document translated into prompt rules.
 A voice AI that refuses to transfer traps callers, and trapped callers never call back.
 We write handoff rules as a short list of explicit triggers: any mention of an emergency, any caller who asks for a person by name twice, any billing dispute, any topic not in the trained knowledge base, any caller who sounds distressed.
-Warm transfer with full context — not cold redirect.
+Warm transfer with full context, never a cold redirect.

 Build vs buy: the honest math

 The voice AI market in 2026 splits into three tiers.
-Off-the-shelf SaaS (Dialpad AI, Synthflow, Bland, Retell) lands you a working agent in days for $100–$500 per month plus usage.
+Off-the-shelf SaaS (Dialpad AI, Synthflow, Bland, Retell) lands you a working agent in days for a low monthly fee plus usage.
 Vertical-specific platforms (Kuvu for auto, Peerlogic for dental, SmartRent for property management) go deeper for a narrow industry.
-Custom builds — what PC&C typically ships — are purpose-scoped to a single business's workflows, scheduling system, and handoff rules.
+Custom builds, what PC&C typically ships, are scoped to a single business's workflows, scheduling system, and handoff rules.

 Our honest take: try the off-the-shelf tier first if you have a simple call pattern and standard tools.
 If the vendor cannot cover your scheduling system, cannot handle your handoff rules, refuses to integrate with your CRM, or does not offer a BAA for healthcare, move up a tier.
-A custom build pays back when the cost of living inside a generic vendor's flow — in lost bookings, duplicate data entry, or brand friction — exceeds the one-time setup fee.
+A custom build pays back when the cost of living inside a generic vendor's flow, in lost bookings, duplicate data entry, or brand friction, outweighs the work to build your own.

-For the full service specification and starting-at price, see our Voice AI Receptionist service page.
+For the full service specification, see our Voice AI Receptionist service page.

 The stack: how PerezCarreno & Coindreau builds voice AI in 2026